MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 1. On the host computer, install Visual Studio.

 2. On the build computer, install the .NET Framework 4.5.
-To verify that it's installed, make sure that the value of the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full@Version starts with "4.5".
+To verify that it's installed, make sure that the value of the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full@Version` starts with "4.5".

-## <a name="CopyingFiles"></a> Copying files from the host computer to the build computer
+## <a name="CopyingFiles"></a> Copy files from the host computer to the build computer

 This section covers the copying of specific files, compilers, build tools, MSBuild assets, and registry settings from the host computer to the build computer.
 These instructions assume that you've installed Visual Studio in the default location on the host computer; if you installed in another location, adjust the steps accordingly.

-- On an x86 computer, the default location is C:\Program Files\Microsoft Visual Studio 11.0\
+- On an x86 computer, the default location is *C:\Program Files\Microsoft Visual Studio 11.0*
-- On an x64 computer, the default location is C:\Program Files (x86)\Microsoft Visual Studio 11.0\
+- On an x64 computer, the default location is *C:\Program Files (x86)\Microsoft Visual Studio 11.0*

-Notice that the name of the Program Files folder depends on the operating system that's installed.
-On an x86 computer, the name is \Program Files\\; on an x64 computer, the name is \Program Files (x86)\\.
-Irrespective of the system architecture, this walkthrough refers to the Program Files folder as %ProgramFiles%.
+Notice that the name of the *Program Files* folder depends on the operating system that's installed.
+On an x86 computer, the name is *Program Files*; on an x64 computer, the name is *Program Files (x86)*.
+Irrespective of the system architecture, this walkthrough refers to the Program Files folder as *%ProgramFiles%*.

 > [!NOTE]
 > On the build computer, all of the relevant files must be on the same drive; however, the drive letter for that drive can be different than the drive letter for the drive where Visual Studio is installed on the host computer.
 In any case, you must account for the location of files when you create registry entries as described later in this document.